 BWF Officers - Past and Present

-Since its formation in 1934 with a nine-nation membership, Badminton World Federation (the then International Badminton Federation) has developed the sport into one of the more popular disciplines in the Olympics programme with a global link to 168 countries from across the five continents.
+Since its formation in 1934 with a nine-nation membership, Badminton World Federation (foundered as the International Badminton Federation) has developed the sport into one of the more popular disciplines in the Olympic programme with a global link to 179 countries from across the five Continental Confederations.

-Through its 77-year old history, the game has experienced numerous changes to rules and format to reign among one of the fastest growing sports with an international appeal to all spectrum of society.
-Much of the credit to its present status is due largely to the long line of committed and well-informed officials who sacrificed much to promote and develop the game.
+Badminton is now one of the fastest growing sports with a global reach.
+Much of the credit to its present status is due largely to the long line of committed and well-informed elected officials who sacrificed much to promote and develop the game over the years.

-To view the full list of individuals who have served the Federation from its infancy to the present time in various capacities and time frames, please click here.
+To view the list of individuals who have served the Federation click on the links below;

 From 1961 ~ 1970

 From 2000 until current